-Private equity sponsors commonly seek to retain, rather than replace, existing management teams and therefore wish to maintain management's commitment to the post-closing business.
+Private equity sponsors often seek to retain, rather than replace, existing management teams and therefore wish to maintain management's commitment to the post-closing business.
 Accordingly, private equity buyers often permit a target's management to make significant investments in the acquiring company (from 10% to as much as 50% of the transaction's equity financing) through rollover equity or new investment.

 The scale of incentive equity in the post-acquisition equity capitalisation is, by contrast, somewhat more uniform in private equity transactions.
-Historically, incentive equity commonly represented around 10% of a private equity sponsored company's fully diluted equity, but more recently incentive equity pools have increased to approach 15% and sometimes greater, particularly in smaller companies.
+Historically, incentive equity commonly represented around 10% of a private equity-sponsored company's fully diluted equity, but more recently incentive equity pools have increased to approach 15% and above, particularly in smaller companies.
 In step with this trend, private equity sponsors may rely on more aggressive performance thresholds for incentive equity participation.

 The breadth of participation in incentive equity programmes varies by industry and investment size.
-Typically, incentive equity participation is limited to 'C-level' management and other key employees.
-However, in certain industries, such as technology and life sciences, broader incentive equity participation among less-senior employees is more common and often a necessity to attract and retain skilled employees in tight labour markets.
-Larger investment sizes generally correspond to broader incentive equity participation.
+Typically, incentive equity participation is limited to "C-level" management and other key employees.
+However, in certain industries, such as technology and life sciences, broader incentive equity participation among less-senior employees is more common and is often a necessity to attract and retain skilled employees in tight labour markets.